 Osteopathy is recognized by the British Medical Association and World Health Organisation and the National Institute for Clinical Excellence (NICE) advises that GPs can safely refer patients to an osteopath for treatment.

 Registered Osteopaths treat more than 7 million people each year in the UK, making the profession a major provider of primary health care.

 An osteopath may be helpful in the management of conditions including, back pain both acute and chronic, headache arising from the neck and migraine, shoulder and elbow pain such as frozen shoulder and tennis elbow, foot and ankle pain, hip pain, arthritic pain, sciatica, sports injuries and much more.

-After this, your osteopath will explain fully what they feel is causing your condition/ complain and discuss a treatment plan that is suitable for you and that they feel is appropriate.
-This is most likely to be osteopathic treatment but may or may refer you for further tests, such as x-rays.
+After this, your osteopath will explain fully what they feel is causing your condition/ complaint and discuss a treatment plan that is suitable for you and that they feel is appropriate.
+This is most likely to be osteopathic treatment or may refer you for further tests, such as x-rays.

 Your osteopath is likely to ask you to remove some of your clothing during your physical examination so that they can examine you properly but you will be provided with a towel and/ or gown if you feel you need one.

 Osteopathy offers Holistic Approach to Treatment